 Do you still have an agent?

 There is someone who represents me, he keeps track of what’s going on, and he gives me a call when something’s cooking.
-It’s interesting, because I never signed a contract with him.
+It’s interesting because I never signed a contract with him.
 If I get a job, I pay him a commission.
-It’s an ideal situation, because I know a lot of people with agents who don’t do a thing for them.
+It’s an ideal situation because I know many people with agents who don’t do a thing for them.
 And yet, they hang on and wait for a phone call.